dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Reducing DTLB misses.md

 munmap(ptr, size);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the past, there was an option to use the [libhugetlbfs](https://github.com/libhugetlbfs/libhugetlbfs)[^1] library, which allowed to override `malloc` calls used in existing dynamically linked executables to allocate memory on top of EHPs.
+In the past, there was an option to use the [libhugetlbfs](https://github.com/libhugetlbfs/libhugetlbfs)[^1] library, which overrode `malloc` calls used in existing dynamically linked executables, to allocate memory in EHPs.
 Unfortunately, this project is no longer maintained.
 It didn't require users to modify the code or to relink the binary.
 They could simply prepend the command line with `LD_PRELOAD=libhugetlbfs.so HUGETLB_MORECORE=yes <your app command line>` to make use of it.
-But luckily, there are other libraries that allow to use huge pages (not EHPs) with `malloc` as we will see shortly.
+But luckily, there are other libraries that enable use of huge pages (not EHPs) with `malloc`, which we will discuss next.

-### Transparent Hugepages.
+### Transparent Huge Pages.

-Linux also offers Transparent Hugepage Support (THP), which has two modes of operation: system-wide and per-process.
+Linux also offers Transparent Huge Page Support (THP), which has two modes of operation: system-wide and per-process.
 When THP is enabled system-wide, the kernel manages huge pages automatically and it is transparent for applications.
 The OS kernel tries to assign huge pages to any process when large blocks of memory are needed and it is possible to allocate such, so huge pages do not need to be reserved manually.
 If THP is enabled per-process, the kernel only assigns huge pages to individual processes' memory areas attributed to the `madvise` system call.
-You can check if THP enabled in the system with:
+You can check if THP is enabled in the system with:

 ```bash
 $ cat /sys/kernel/mm/transparent_hugepage/enabled
 always [madvise] never
 ```

-If the values are `always` (system-wide) or `madvise` (per-process), then THP is available for your application.
+The value shown in brackets is the current setting.
+If this value is `always` (system-wide) or `madvise` (per-process), then THP is available for your application.
 A detailed specification for every option can be found in the Linux kernel [documentation](https://www.kernel.org/doc/Documentation/vm/transhuge.txt)[^2] regarding THP.

 When THP is enabled system-wide, huge pages are used automatically for normal memory allocations, without an explicit request from applications.
 Basically, to observe the effect of huge pages on their application, a user just need to enable system-wide THPs with `echo "always" | sudo tee /sys/kernel/mm/transparent_hugepage/enabled`.
 It will automatically lauches a daemon process named `khugepaged` which starts scanning application’s memory space to promote regular pages to huge pages.
 Though sometimes the kernel may fail to promote regular pages into huge pages in case it cannot find a contiguous 2MB chunk of memory.